-Mickey started the July meetino late at 7:20PM.
+Mickey started the July meetind late at 7:20PM.
 The reason she started late was because of the late arrival of the Gardeners.
 Since Art retired.
-Lynn said they are late to But not to worry everything. forsave them when they we all brought in a delicious Chocolate/Rasoberry cake.
-Well, on with - the Meeting.
+Lynn said they are late to everything.
+But not to worry forgave them when they we all brought in a delicious Chocolate/Rasoberry cake.
+Well, on with the meeting.
 Mickey started with accolades for, who else. the Gardeners for their outstanding contributions to the club each month.
 We all thank you.
 We next got into the Treasurer's report by Lynn and the libarian's report by Bob Sadusky.
-Mickey and Art reviewed the For Sale items that the club always carries Next month Joe and Rob for us.
-Ekl will bring in the projects that they both worked on together thru the years, before Rob goes off to college.
-It's sure nice to see a father son team enjoying each others Companionship.
+Mickey and Art reviewed the For Sale items that the club always carries for us.
+Next month Joe and Rob Ekl will bring in the projects that they both worked on together thru the years, before Rob goes off to college.
+It's sure nice to see a father son team enjoying each others companionship.
 We had twenty people in attendance.
 Our TI ad was published in the June issue of the Star newspaper.
 It's equipment inventory time again.
 Video tapes were once again reassigned for take out.
 Paul had some information on HRD lock-up procedures.
 Don't forget to bring in any special projects that you use your TI computer to accomplish.
 Along these lines John Kline demoed a oreat little mailing program that he wrote.
-It did a nice nob and made a nice demo.
+It did a nice 10b and made a nice demo.
 John agreed to place the program in the club library.
 I'm not sure how I got roped into mentioning that it is Mike Cendrowski's birthday.
 I think it has something to do with a full height Pepsi machine that is now in their kitchen.

-I got into the show a little with comments about: The new Ros 8.14F program for HRD owners, Radio Shacks Bulk Tape about \$15, Giant Eraser for Eagle's cold mixed ice tea called Mega and we talked about and showed pictures taken with a Kodak Panoramic camera.
+I got into the show a little with comments about: The new Ros 8.14F program for HRD owners, Radio Shacks Bulk Tape Eraser for about \$15.
+Giant Eacle's cold mixed lice tea called Mega and we talked about and showed pictures taken with a Kodak Panoramic camera.
 The pictures were brought in by Charles Werkman who rejoined the club.
-We all welcome you, Charles.
+We all welcome you.
+Charles.
 The pic-tures were of his new precast concrete slab home.
 Erection time four hours, try to beat that.
 (That's a joke son).
 Norm Rokke demoed the Fonts and Border program and talked about the Giant Artist pro-gram.
-These demo programs, along with Form Shop, a 3-1/2 inch disk dase and Joy stick cables that were all part monthly af . the raffle.
+These demo programs, along with Form Shop, a 3-1/2 inch disk case and joy stick cables that were all part af the monthly raffle.
 A discus-sion about interest in an IBM club were entertained.
 Perhaps more to come on this topic later.
 We wound up the meeting with Norm's critique of the June MICROpendium.
-Major points of interest were; p5 In
+Major points of interest were; p5 In en der Tress soon gesternen versternen.
+Andere soon der State soon en s